chrisharper/libvirt-usb/README.md

 The config file lists devices by udev PRODUCT and the virt guest it should be attached too.

-Devices will be bound to the guest on the FIRST match only and ignored if no matches or wildcard.
+Devices will be bound to the guest on the FIRST match only and ignored if no matches.

 Edit the libvirt-usb.config file with the format